-I‘ve been a Wacom user for many many years and they make some of the best pen tablets/displays on the market today.
-In my entire design/development career, Wacom is my go to brand when it comes to the “design” part of my job.
-Started using their bamboo tablets when I was just starting out and immediately upgraded to their Intuos line after a year.
-After another year of working with their pen tablets, I decided to invest on their Cintiq pen display lineup which is one of the best decisions I’ve ever made (and also one of the most expensive ^^;) Right now, I currently own their Cintiq 13 HD and their latest Cintiq Pro 16 (which costed me an arm and a leg ^^;).
+I‘ve been a Wacom user for many years, and they make some of the best pen tablets/displays on the market today.
+In my entire design/development career, Wacom is my go-to brand when it comes to the “design” part of my job.
+Started using their bamboo tablets when I was starting out and immediately upgraded to their Intuos line after a year.
+After another year of working with their pen tablets, I decided to invest on their Cintiq pen display lineup which is one of the best decisions I’ve ever made (and also one of the most expensive ^^;) Right now, I currently own their Cintiq 13 HD and their latest Cintiq Pro 16 (which cost me an arm and a leg ^^;).

-My “always Wacom” mindset towards pen tablets/displays began to change when the amazing people at XP-PEN sent over one of their latest products for me to test out.
-I’ve been hearing a lot about these 3rd party pen displays since last year (via ads and youtube videos) and honestly, I’m really skeptical if it’ll be on par with the experience I had with Wacom over the years.
-XP-PEN’s pen display took roughly 3 weeks to arrive and used it for roughly a month in my professional and personal projects.
+My “always Wacom” mindset towards pen tablets/displays began to change when the fantastic people at XP-PEN sent over one of their latest products for me to test out.
+I’ve been hearing a lot about these 3rd party pen displays since last year (via ads and YouTube videos) and honestly, I’m skeptical if it’ll be on par with the experience I had with Wacom over the years.
+XP-PEN’s pen display took roughly three weeks to arrive and used it for approximately a month in my professional and personal projects.
 Does it stack up with Wacom?
 Let’s find out!

-The overall build of the device is actually pretty good.
-It’s made out of high quality materials that doesn’t feel cheap.
+The overall build of the device is pretty good.
+It’s made out of high-quality materials that don’t feel cheap.
 The overall dimension is also small for a 16” pen display.
 They made it possible by reducing the bezel thickness around the display.
-This is a good design choice as it doesn’t eat a lot of space in your desk.
-Also, upon unboxing it for the very first time, I did notice the screen has some kind of a screen protector installed.
+It was a good design choice as it doesn’t eat a lot of space in your desk.
+Also, upon unboxing it for the very first time, I did notice the screen has some screen protector installed.
 Aside from protecting the glass panel, this thin film adds texture to the drawing surface of the pen display which is pretty subjective depending on who’s going to use it.
-Some users want their pen display to have a smooth surface while others (like me) likes it to have some kind of texture for that pen and paper feel.
+Some users want their pen display to have a smooth surface while others (like me) likes it to have some texture for that pen and paper feel.
 Shortcut buttons installed on the left side of the display are also “clicky” and not squishy (I’m looking at you Wacom Cintiq 13 HD).
-It would be better though if they included another set of shortcut buttons on the right side for left handed users.
+It would be better though if they included another set of shortcut buttons on the right side for left-handed users.

 The Artist Display 16 Pro also comes with a stand which is already pre-installed out of the box.
-The built in stand is flexible enough to support different angles depending on how you intend to work.
-It has an easy to use lever that you can pull whenever you want to change the angle of the display.
+It is flexible enough to support different angles depending on how you intend to work.
+It has an easy to use lever that you can pull whenever you want to change the orientation of the display.
 The stand also has rubber feet and so far it does its job preventing the device from sliding on your desk when working.

-The built in stand is a bit wobbly at times depending on the angle but it’s pretty stable when you’re actually working on it.
+The built-in stand is a bit wobbly at times depending on the angle, but it’s pretty stable when you’re working on it.
 Try to experiment with the different angles as I find some angles are much more stable compared to others.
 Also, it looks like the display supports the VESA mounting standard since you can unscrew the stand at the back.
 I haven’t tested it yet though.

 Powering up this device is pretty straightforward.
-It comes with 3 cables that you need to “cable manage” to get the cleanest setup possible.
+It comes with three cables that you need to “cable manage” to get the cleanest setup possible.
 There’s one cable for power, one HDMI cable for display, and one USB-A for data.
-I was actually expecting this device to have a single usb-c cable that will handle power, display, and data but maybe in the next version? (right XP-PEN?)
+I was expecting this device to have a single USB-C cable that will handle power, display, and data but maybe in the next version? (right XP-PEN?)

 Viewing angles are pretty good too.
-I tried working with some of my UI design projects using this pen display and didn’t notice any major color shifts when looking at different angles.
-I also love how the textured film that covers the entire display makes the screen “matte”.
-It does diffuse the colors quite a bit, but I’d rather have a matte screen than a reflective one since I use multiple monitors and glossy screens tend to reflect everything (including my face ^^;).
+I tried working with some of my UI design projects using this pen display and didn’t notice any significant color shifts when looking at different angles.
+I also love how the textured film that covers the entire drawing surface makes the screen “matte.”
+It does diffuse the colors quite a bit, but I’d rather have a matte screen than a reflective one since I use multiple monitors, and glossy screens tend to reflect everything (including my face ^^;).

 You can also adjust additional display parameters via installing the driver/software that you can download on XP-PEN’s official support page.
 Please don’t use the installer included on the package because there’s a chance that it’s already outdated.

-Not really good at explaining stuff but a parallax is the distance between the pen tip and your mouse cursor which is basically being separated by a glass panel that covers your pen display.
+Not good at explaining stuff but parallax is a distance between the pen tip and your mouse cursor which is being separated by a glass panel that covers your pen display.
 The thicker the glass, the larger the space between your pen tip and cursor.
-This creates an annoying effect where the strokes you generate are not matching with your pen’s position and is somewhat “offset”.
-Parallax are sometimes a normal thing when it comes to pen displays and it all comes down to how small that spacing is between your pen tip and your mouse cursor.
+This space creates an annoying effect where the strokes you generate are not matching with your pen’s position and is somewhat “offset.”
+Parallax is sometimes a normal thing when it comes to pen displays, and it all comes down to how small that spacing is between your pen tip and your mouse cursor.
 My Wacom Cintiq 13 HD has a mild parallax while my Wacom Cintiq Pro 16 has virtually zero parallax because the glass is as close as possible to the actual drawing surface – but it’s also much more expensive.

-XP-PEN’s Artist Display 16 Pro does have parallax and it’s not that bad in my opinion.
+XP-PEN’s Artist Display 16 Pro does have parallax, and it’s not that bad in my opinion.
 You will only see it if you try to look for it.
-It’s more obvious if you check it at certain angles, but if you’re actively working and have consistent strokes, you won’t really notice it.
-I’m used to my Wacom Cintiq 16 Pro which have virtually zero parallax and though I immediately noticed some parallax when I switched to XP-PEN’s Artist Display 16 Pro, it didn’t really affected my overall drawing experience.
-For the price your paying for this device, a bit of parallax is something I can live with.
+It’s more obvious if you check it at certain angles, but if you’re actively working and have consistent strokes, you won’t notice it.
+I’m used to my Wacom Cintiq 16 Pro which has virtually zero parallax, and though I immediately saw some parallax when I switched to XP-PEN’s Artist Display 16 Pro, it didn’t affected my overall drawing experience.
+For the price, a bit of parallax is something I can live with.

-XP-PEN’s Artist Display 16 Pro includes 2 pens which is not very common for pen displays.
-The second pen is marked as a “gift” so I’m not really sure if it’s the same for other people.
+XP-PEN’s Artist Display 16 Pro includes two pens which are not very common for pen displays.
+The second pen is marked as a “gift”, so I’m not sure if it’s the same for other people.
 The pen is also battery powered (yeah you have to charge it).
-So far, I’ve been using it for like a month now and I haven’t charge the pen yet.
-The pen is also very comfortable to hold because of the soft rubbery grip.
+So far, I’ve been using it for like a month now, and I haven’t charged the pen yet.
+The pen is also very comfortable to hold because of the soft rubber grip.
 It’s very similar to Wacom’s pen design in terms of overall looks :P I sometimes get confused when picking up the pen on my desk because they look almost the same.
-Unfortunately, the pen lacks tilt support and it can be a deal breaker for some.
+Unfortunately, the pen lacks tilt support, and it can be a deal breaker for some.

 It has 8192 levels of pressure sensitivity (same with Cintiq 16 Pro).
 My Wacom Cintiq 13 HD has 2048.
 Could you tell the difference?
 In my opinion, yes you can.
-The pressure sensivity is evident specially if you’re a light sketcher like me.
-It’s easy to get thin controlled lines and pen activation requires the least amount of force on the display’s drawing surface.
-The increased pen sensitivity allows you to create more controlled strokes without having to mess with the pen pressure settings using the the software.
+The pressure sensitivity is evident especially if you’re a light sketcher like me.
+It’s easy to get thin controlled lines, and pen activation requires the least amount of force on the display’s drawing surface.
+The increased pen sensitivity allows you to create more controlled strokes without having to mess with the pen pressure settings using the software.

-I tested the pen further by drawing diagonal lines (using a ruler) and I did notice some slight wobble.
+I tested the pen further by drawing diagonal lines (using a ruler), and I did notice some slight wobble.
 The wobble will only appear if you try to draw your diagonal lines slowly and disappears when you try to do it quickly.
 I think this is one of the drawbacks of battery powered pens compared to the non-powered ones.
-I draw fast so this isn’t really an issue for me.
+I draw fast, so this isn’t an issue for me.

-XP-PEN included a very nice cylindrical carying case for your pen which also contains your extra pen nibs.
-The left part of the case is where your pen is located.
+XP-PEN included a lovely cylindrical carrying case for your pen which also contains your extra pen nibs.
+The pen is stored in the left most part of the case.
 The cap that covers it also functions as a pen stand.
-On the far right side is where your extra pen nibs are being kept.
-There are 8 extra pen nibs and the cap that covers it also has a pen nib remover built in.
+Extra pen nibs are located at the far right side of the case.
+There are eight extra pen nibs and the cap that covers it also has a pen nib remover.
 I haven’t changed pen nibs even with my old pen displays, but extra pen nibs are always welcome.

 There’s one minor issue I experienced when I’m using the device.
 Sometimes the cursor “jumps” if you try to hover/point it to one of the display’s four corners.
-This usually happens when I have to click something that is located on the bottom left or bottom right of the screen or if a window is maximized and i have to close it.
-Doesn’t really happen every time but I just thought I’d mention.
+This usually happens when I have to click something that is located on the bottom left or bottom right part of the screen or if a window is maximized and I have to close it.
+Doesn’t happen every time but just thought I’d mention.

-XP-PEN’s Artist Display 16 Pro is a great alternative if you’re looking to improve your current drawing work flow.
-The build is great and the display’s not-so-thick bezels improves the pen display’s overall aesthetics.
+XP-PEN’s Artist Display 16 Pro is a great alternative if you’re looking to improve your current drawing workflow.
+The build is great, and the display’s not-so-thick bezels improve the pen display’s overall aesthetics.
 It has a small footprint for a 16” pen display so you won’t have any problems making it fit in your work desk.
 The drawing experience is almost identical to the more expensive Wacom though it has a few shortcomings like the pen’s lack of tilt support which might be a deal breaker for some people.

 Overall, if you’re looking for a great pen display but is on a budget, I highly recommend XP-PEN.
-I was really skeptical at first with these 3rd party brands since I’ve been using Wacom for many years.
-Turns out, they deliver the same experience for like a third of Wacom’s price!
-Yes, it does not have the same premium feel and 4k screen like Wacom’s latest offering, but if you’re goal is create amazing artworks without breaking the bank, then the Artist Display 16 pro will not disappoint you.
+I was skeptical at first with these 3rd party brands since I’ve been using Wacom for many years.
+It turns out; they deliver the same experience for like a third of Wacom’s price!
+Yes, it does not have the same premium feel and 4k screen like Wacom’s latest offering, but if your goal is to create amazing artworks without breaking the bank, then the Artist Display 16 pro will not disappoint you.
 Deadpool approves!